frontity/docs/docs/frontity-cli/README.md

 # 💻 Commands (Frontity CLI)

-The Frontity command line tool (CLI) is the main entry point for getting up and running with a Frontity application and for using functionality like running a development server and building your Frontity application for deployment.
+The Frontity command-line tool (CLI) is the main entry point for getting up and running with a Frontity application and for using functionality like running a development server and building your Frontity application for deployment.

 ## How to use Frontity CLI